Before & After Treatment

 3) If you are having electrolysis on your face, do not wear any makeup.
 Please remove makeup from the face before your appointment.

-4) If you are having electrolysis done on your armpits, do not wear any deodorant on the day of the appointment.
+4) If you are having electrolysis done on your underarms, do not wear any deodorant on the day of the appointment.

 5) Your diet can affect your sensitivity.
 Avoid stimulants like caffeine, chocolate, or sugar on the day of your appointment.

-6) Avoid sun exposure 48 hours prior to your treatment to avoid dilation of the blood vessels.
+6) Avoid sun exposure on the area to be treated for 48 hours prior to your treatment to avoid dilation of the blood vessels.

 7) Female clients may find that they are more sensitive during or right before their menstrual cycle and may want to avoid making appointments during that time.

-10) Many clients find that taking their favorite pain reliever 30 minutes prior to their appointment makes their treatment more comfortable.
+8) Many clients find that taking a pain reliever 30 minutes prior to their appointment makes their treatment more comfortable.

 1) Following your treatment, do not, rub, scratch, or squeeze the treated area.
 By touching your skin you are transferring bacteria from doorknobs, etc. to treated areas.
 This will cause a breakout (whiteheads).

-2) Do not wash or wear makeup over the treated area for 24 hours.
-Even washing with soap will cause irritation and possible infection period.
-Translucent powder is permissible.
+2) Do not wear makeup over the treated area for 24 hours.

 4) Apply bacitracin, Neosporin, or another antibacterial ointment or cream to the treated area the night after your treatment.
 This will help your skin heal even faster, especially facial areas.
 Apply with Q-tips or clean hands.
 If your skin is still irritated on the second day, apply hydrocortisone cream (arnica, cortisone, Cortaid, anything with 1% hydrocortisone or hydrocortisone acetate).
 It is anti-inflammatory and will reduce redness and swelling.
 Also works on pimples!
 Ice can also be applied to the treated area to reduce any swelling if necessary.

-5) Avoid excessive sweating if having work done below the neck.
+5) Avoid excessive sweating if having work done below the neck for 24 hours.
 Sweat can cause bacteria to enter into the open follicles and cause minor infection.
 Exercise before your electrolysis appointment instead of afterward.